lucasmacori/blazeit.js/README.md

 - Decimal128
 - Map

-You can also use SchemaType options and everything Mongoose has to offer.
+You can also create associations by defining the type as 'NAME_OF_ASSOCIATION'.\
+Look below to see an example.

 For more information, please visit the [offical Mongoose documentation](https://mongoosejs.com/docs/schematypes.html).